 An IRA (Individual Retirement Account), gives people a way to build tax-deferred savings for retirement since pensions are less likely to be offered and many do not want to depend solely on Social Security.
-Anyone younger than age 70½ earning income can open and invest in a traditional IRA (the most popular IRA) although there are income and contribution limits.
+With the passage of the Setting Every Community Up for Retirement Enhancement Act (SECURE) on December 20th, 2019, anyone earning income (regardless of age) can open and invest in a traditional IRA (the most popular IRA).

 Individuals can usually deduct their IRA contributions from their gross income for tax purposes, a big break that lowers their adjusted gross income so they pay tax on lower income amounts.
 Plus the earnings from the growth of their contributions are usually tax deferred until the money is withdrawn at retirement.
 Although, high earners might not be able to take advantage of these benefits.